50-Course/50-Course/README.md

 </div>

-50-Course loves open-source, are you building something cool for the community, drop by my dms and let's
+Are you building something cool for the community? drop by my dms and let's talk about it.

+What have I been upto?
 Below are highlights of the projects having be working on recently or contributing to:

 - Paycheck: Financial application that puts your tradiditonal bank to shame! - I mean, figuratively!
 Paycheck started as a side-project in late 2020 in a small room, evolved over time, went through different phases of research and development, pivots and once almost got thrown away